min2ha/ukwa-site/content/target/58483/index.en.md

   "subject": "Political Action and Communication"
 }

-# UK Says No More: together we can end domestic violence & sexual assault

 UK SAYS NO MORE is a national campaign to raise awareness to end domestic violence and sexual assault.
 The campaign is a partnership between London-based charity Hestia and NO MORE in the United States.